Firecrackers: Cannot infringe right to life of other citizens under guise of employment, says SC | Law-Order

 ''Laws are there but ultimately implementation has to be there.
 Our order should be implemented in the true spirit,'' the bench said.

-Senior advocate Atmaram Nadkarni, appearing for manufacturers' association of firecrackers, said that Diwali is approaching on November 4 and they want Petroleum and Explosives Safety Organization (PESO) to take a decision.
+Senior advocate Atmaram Nadkarni, appearing for manufacturers' association of firecrackers, said that Diwali is approaching on November 4 and they want Petroleum and Explosives Safety Organization (PESO) to decide on the issue of firecrackers.

-He said the government should decide the matter as lakhs of people are unemployed.
+He said the government should decide the matter as lakhs of people are unemployed in the industry.

 The senior advocate said contempt must be heard and taken to a logical end but the plight of lakhs of people who are working in the industry should also be looked into.